BlWasp/switchRole/README.md

 Article about how PAM is working : https://artisan.karma-lab.net/petite-introduction-a-pam

 A very helpfull code about how to create a PAM module : https://github.com/beatgammit/simple-pam

+Source of the scenarios code:

+Where I have found the simple Python code for HTTP server : https://docs.python.org/2/library/simplehttpserver.html

+Where I have found the simple PRELOAD code : https://fishi.devtail.io/weblog/2015/01/25/intercepting-hooking-function-calls-shared-c-libraries/